ska-telescope/tmc-prototype/README.md

 * [Device Properties](https://drive.google.com/open?id=1zNe5jLZMWJmdq2iQVNAYsWJ-IhTe_t8J)

-### 3.5: GUI

-The GUI is an optional component not contained in the TMC prototype repository.
-The GUI is created using Webjive and configured for the TMC devices.
-See [Webjive Project](https://github.com/ska-telescope/ska-engineering-ui-compose-utils).

 # 4: Unit and Integration Testing
 The hierarchy of TANGO devices are as follows:

-Central Node -> SubarrayNode -> DishLeafNode/CspMasterLeafNode/CspSubarrayLeafNode/SdpMasterLeafNode/SdpSubarrayLeafNode -> DishMaster/CspMaster/CspSubarray/SdpMaster/SdpSubarray
+Central Node -> SubarrayNode -> DishLeafNode/DishMaster
+                             -> CspMasterLeafNode/CspMaster
+                             -> CspSubarrayLeafNode/CspSubarray
+                             -> SdpMasterLeafNode/SdpMaster
+                             -> SdpSubarrayLeafNode ->SdpSubarray

 (The flow from left to right depicts the Client -> Server relationship)

 One needs to have DishMaster/CspMaster/CspSubarray/SdpMaster/SdpSubarray running prior to executing the test cases of DishLeafNode/CspMasterLeafNode/CspSubarrayLeafNode/SdpMasterLeafNode/ SdpSubarrayLeafNode.
-Similarly, one needs to have DishLeafNode/CspMasterLeafNode/CspSubarrayLeafNode/ SdpMasterLeafNode/SdpSubarrayLeafNode and DishMaster/CspMaster/CspSubarray/SdpMaster /SdpSubarray running prior to executing the test cases of SubarrayNode.
+Similarly, one needs to have DishLeafNode/CspMasterLeafNode/CspSubarrayLeafNode/SdpMasterLeafNode/SdpSubarrayLeafNode and DishMaster/CspMaster/CspSubarray/SdpMaster /SdpSubarray running prior to executing the test cases of SubarrayNode.
 And at last, SubarrayNode, DishLeafNode/CspMasterLeafNode/CspSubarrayLeafNode/SdpMasterLeafNode/SdpSubarrayLeafNode and DishMaster/CspMaster/CspSubarray/SdpMaster/SdpSubarray should be running prior to executing the test cases of CentralNode.

 The dependent TANGO devices are required to be started in order to test a given TANGO device due to this [issue.](http://www.tango-controls.org/community/forum/c/development/python/testing-tango-devices-using-pytest/)

 The prototype can be tested once the configuration of TMC TANGO devices is completed.
 Start the TMC TANGO devices as specified in (#running-tmc-prototype) section.

 **Note:** Refer [csp-lmc-prototype](https://github.com/ska-telescope/csp-lmc-prototype) for CSP TANGO devices.
+          Refer [sdp-prototype](https://github.com/ska-telescope/sdp-prototype) for SDP TANGO devices.

 ### 4.1 Testing DishMaster
 * Navigate to the DishMaster folder: